IllusiveAldebaran/Lab5_Starter/README.md

     - [X] The corresponding sound for the horn selected should play out loud at the specified volume
     - [X] If the Party Horn is selected, confetti should shoot out out, as shown in the video
-        - [ ] A library has been included for you to accomplish this, more on how to use it here https://github.com/loonywizard/js-confetti

-- [ ] Links to an external site.
-- [ ] Do not run the installation steps, or include the import statement as we have already installed and imported the confetti library for you

 ### Explore

-- [ ] On page load, all of the available voices that you can use for your SpeechSynthesizer should be loaded and populate the “Select Voice” dropdown.
+- [X] On page load, all of the available voices that you can use for your SpeechSynthesizer should be loaded and populate the “Select Voice” dropdown.
 (These are browser specific, so you might get different ones browser to browser).
-- [ ] When you click the “Press to Talk” button, the following should happen:
+- [X] When you click the “Press to Talk” button, the following should happen:
-    - [ ] The text that you have typed into the “Text to speak here” textarea should be spoken out loud using the voice that you have selected
+    - [X] The text that you have typed into the “Text to speak here” textarea should be spoken out loud using the voice that you have selected

-- [ ] Only while the synthesizer is speaking, the face should swap to being open mouthed (included in the images folder)
+- [X] Only while the synthesizer is speaking, the face should swap to being open mouthed (included in the images folder)